antarctica/bas-style-kit-docs/site/_start/standards-accessibility.md

 This means the latest, stable, releases of all major browsers (subject to any caveats below) are supported.

-**Heads up!** Support for Internet Explorer 8 will be removed in the next major Style Kit release.
+**Heads up!** Support for Internet Explorer 8 will be removed in the next Style Kit release.
 {: .alert .alert-danger }

 See the Bootstrap documentation on [browser support](http://getbootstrap.com/getting-started/#support)